clemensjarnach/hikingblog.github.io/_posts/2020-07-31-Hochplatte.md

 - I followed the signs to the right in the direction to the Hochplatte summit and climbing the beautiful ridge.
 - 12:00: I reached the Summit cross after the short climbing section that are supported by fixed steel ropes.
 - The summit was very busy with other hikers, which led me to descent quite quickly on the same route that I took up.
 I took a break shortly after the climbing sections at a quieter spot on the Hochplatte ridge.
-- Once at the Fensterl, i decided to also ascent the Krähe.
+- Once I reached the Fensterl, I decided to ascent the Krähe also.
-- I followed the signs and the relatively easy trail to the Krähen Summit.
+- I followed the signs and the relatively easy trail to the Krähen summit.
 - 13:00: I reached the summit cross of the Krähe (2010m)
 - After a break and drying my socks I descended on my ascent route.
 - I cooled my feet and arms at the stream 'Roggentalbach'.
 - 15:30pm: I was back at the car at the Ammerwaldam parking lot.

-- **Note:** It was a very hot end of July day with temperatures in the 30s degree celsius.
+- **Note:** It was a very hot end-of-July day with temperatures in the 30s degree celsius.
 The hike to the Hochplatte from the Ammerwaldalm is not the best for such hot days as the majority of the hike is in the direct sun.

 - **In total I hiked from 9:10am to 3:30pm.
 Distance: 14.42km.
 Total elevation: 1.090hm.
 Highest point: 2080m.
 Lowest Point: 1090m**